Scan Old Photos – And How to DIY

 - Scan photos using a flatbed scanner or a digital or smartphone camera.
 With scanner, scan up to four loose photos or one album page at a time.
 With camera, scan one or two photos at a time – otherwise the resolution will suffer.
 Save the scans in a folder on your Mac.

-- Crop and save photos from each scan.
-Doing it manually will be too laborious, so download SnipTag – an inexpensive macOS app that automates this tedious task (Mac App Store link).
-Launch the app and drag 10-15 scans at a time into its Snip pane.
+- Crop and save photos.
+Doing it manually will take ages, so get SnipTag – an inexpensive macOS app that automates this tedious task.
+Submit 20-25 scans at a time to the app.
 You’ll be amazed how fast all the photos get cropped and saved individually.

-When exporting, SnipTag also gives you the option to imprint captions under the photos.
+When exporting, SnipTag also gives you the option to imprint captions under the photos, as shown below.
+This is the digital equivalent of writing behind printed photos!

 Congratulations – you have scanned the first batch, now repeat with more photos.
 Don’t forget to back up the exported scans on an external drive or a cloud storage service.